Feb 14, 2014

 “On that day the very depths of My tender mercy are open.
 I pour out a whole ocean of graces upon those souls who approach the fount of My mercy.
 The soul that will go to Confession and receive Holy Communion shall obtain complete forgiveness of sins and punishment.
 On that day all the divine floodgates through which grace flow are opened.
 Let no soul fear to draw near to Me, even though its sins be as scarlet.
 My mercy is so great that no mind, be it of man or of angel, will be able to fathom it throughout all eternity.”
 (Diary of St. Faustina, 699)

-The Feast of the Divine Mercy, as requested by Our Lord, was established in 2000 but it was only on June 29, 2002 that the Church publicly granted a plenary indulgence to be gained by the faithful on the Feast.
+The Feast of the Divine Mercy, as requested by Our Lord, was established in 2000 but it was only on June 29, 2002, that the Church publicly granted a plenary indulgence to be gained by the faithful on the Feast.
 That does not mean that all that time before 2002, no one received the plenary indulgence promised privately.
 So, while the promise seems easier to fulfill, the indulgence is more certain.
 By seeking to satisfy the stricter conditions of the indulgence, we would certainly satisfy the conditions of the promise, as well.
 Keep both intentions in mind, in other words, while doing what is required to gain the indulgence.
 What is most intrinsic to the promise is the generosity of the Lord in forgiving on this day, and so we may reasonably count on Him to provide the actual graces necessary to do what is required for the indulgence.

-It is also the same with other prayers offered for the deliverance of the souls in purgatory to which the Church did not grant any indulgence, plenary or partial.
+It is also the same with other prayers offered for the deliverance of the souls in purgatory to which the Church did not grant any indulgence, plenary, or partial.
 We cannot say that these cannot completely deliver the poor souls, as for example, the novenas for the dead.
-It is also said that St. Gertrude the Great's “Prayer for the Souls in Purgatory” deliver one thousand souls, but some aver that this promise only applies to the saint because of her disposition, Our Lord having said of her during her lifetime:
+It is also said that St. Gertrude the Great's “Prayer for the Souls in Purgatory” deliver one thousand souls, but some aver that this promise only applies to the saint because of her disposition, Our Lord has said of her during her lifetime:

-“... there is no creature on earth so dear to Me as Gertrude, because there is no one at this present time amongst mankind who is closely united to Me by purity of intention and uprightness of will.”
+“... there is no creature on earth so dear to Me as Gertrude, because there is no one at this present time amongst mankind who is closely united to Me by the purity of intention and uprightness of will.”

 In the end, it is the Lord who decides and responds according to His will: